What to expect in Year 7

 Making new friends and a desire to fit in sometimes means students do things they might not normally do – just so they can be liked or be one of the crowd.
 Letting children know they don't have to do everything their peers do is an important way of ensuring the friendships they make are genuine and positive – not based on pressure or conformity.
 A valuable message is that a real friend is someone who likes them for who they are.

 Homework set will vary in amount and type because of the number of teachers and subjects each day.
 Most students will need to do some homework every night.
 It might be a review of the day’s lesson, completion of exercises or starting an assignment that is due later.

 Study time is different to homework.
 During study time, students should go over the day's work, read their textbooks or notes, create summaries and try to increase their understanding of concepts covered in class.

 Preparing for high school

-Refer to our Ready for high school checklist to plan ahead before the term starts.
+Refer to our Ready for high school section to plan ahead before the term starts.